 - Removing fixed hardware for any reason aside from a substantial safety concern.

-- Permanent chain anchors and metallic perma-draws may be allowed on a case by case basis and intended use of these should be reflected in your hardware application.
+- Installation of permanent chain anchors and metallic perma-draws.
+These may be allowed on a case by case basis and intended use of these should be reflected in your hardware application.

-- A permit must be obtained for any commercial activity.
+- Any commercial activity.
 This includes paid personal trainers, professional guides, paid climbing classes, and professional photographers.

-For complete application instructions and forms contact JCOS at firstname.lastname@example.org.
+For any additional questions, contact JCOS at email@example.com.

 New fixed hardware in approved areas: